nate-browne/CSE12_Redesign/Lectures/heaps_pqs.md

 to the heap order property.

 As it turns out, we can achieve a (relatively) balanced tree by way of randomly generating priorities as we insert!
-The analysis for this is somewhat complex but it is available [here](http://www.ist.tugraz.at/_attach/Publish/Eaa19/Chapter_05_RandomizedSearchTree_handout.pdf).
+The analysis for this is somewhat complex, but, it is available [here](http://www.ist.tugraz.at/_attach/Publish/Eaa19/Chapter_05_RandomizedSearchTree_handout.pdf).

 That's all folks!
 Next time, we'll talk about [using libraries](./libraries.md)